Skip to content

 Air bubbles trapped during adhesive lamination can cause unwanted distortions in the final product, so quality inspections often focus on finding bubbles and other imperfections.

-Any scratches, digs, or haze in an adhesive product are considered defects.
-It’s also crucial to consider dust, dirt, hair, and other contaminants during the quality control process.
+Scratches, digs, or haze in an adhesive product are also considered defects, along with dust, dirt, hair, and other contaminants discovered during the quality control process.

 When you order optically clear components, you’ll want to ensure you’re sourcing parts from trusted sources who manufacture pieces accurately to your specifications.

-In addition, you’ll want to use a converter with experience sealing and shipping OCA parts inside impermeable membranes to protect them from moisture damage and other costly mistakes.
+In addition, have you considered whether you need to seal and ship OCA parts inside impermeable membranes?
+This will protect them from moisture damage and other costly mistakes.
+Sometimes OCA applications require special care and instructions for a successful product.

-Do you want to manufacture an optically clear part design?
-Consider reaching out for a flexible material consultation about your component so you can create accurate parts with high levels of manufacturability.
+Are you building an optically clear part design?
+Contact Strouse for a quote to continue your product development journey.
+Strouse will help you create accurate parts with high levels of manufacturability

-If you have any questions about optically clear tape applications, feel free to contact us or continue reading about them.
+If you have any questions about optically clear tape applications, please contact us or visit our OCA materials page.

 avatar